efrj/Bingo-PHP/README.md

 # Bingo PHP

-Developed with Nette PHP Framework
+Developed with PHP, HTML5, CSS and Javascript